Chris Spielman: NFL career statistics

+Regular season

 Personal life

 Spielman and his first wife Stefanie had four children.
 Stefanie survived four bouts with breast cancer, during which both she and her husband were active in raising funds for breast cancer research.
 While undergoing treatment, she lost her hair, prompting Spielman to shave his head in a show of solidarity.
 Stefanie died on November 19, 2009, after the disease returned for the fifth time.

 In 2013, Spielman married Carrie Yocom, and adopted her two daughters.
 The family resides in Upper Arlington, a suburb of Columbus, Ohio.

+His son Noah played football for Wheaton College.
+His daughter, Macy, played basketball for Ashland University.

 His elder brother is Rick Spielman, former general manager of the Minnesota Vikings.
-His son Noah played football for Wheaton College, while his nephew J.D. currently plays football for TCU.
-His daughter Macy will be playing basketball in 2021-22 for Ashland University.
+Rick's son, JD, played football for Nebraska and TCU.